skatsuta/monkey-compiler/README.md

 4
 ```

-### Hash tables
+### Hash maps

-You can build hash tables using curly brackets `{}`.
+You can build hash maps using curly brackets `{}`.
 Hash literals are `{key1: value1, key2: value2, ...}`.
-You can use numbers, strings and booleans as keys, and any type of objects as values.
-To get a value of a key from a hash table, use `hash[key]` syntax.
+You can use numbers, strings and booleans as keys, and objects of any type as values.
+To get a value of a key from a hash map, use `hash[key]` syntax.

 ```sh
 >> let myHash = {"name": "Jimmy", "age": 72, true: "yes, a boolean", 99: "correct, an integer"};